Reviews You Can Rely On

 Searching for a down jacket to keep you warm through the winter months?
 Since 2012, we have tested more than 60 different options to bring you this year's lineup of the 17 best, most popular, and of course, coziest women's down jackets available.
 We tested these down jackets through intense blizzards and chilly strolls to the coffee shop.
 We investigated their warmth, weather resistance, style, and packability, across the mountain ranges of the American west and on international trips to Japan, Canada, and Iceland in the depths of winter.
 Whether you just need a layer to keep you warm or you're shopping for your next backcountry adventure, we've found the right jacket to fit your needs — and your budget.

 We've tested hundreds of women's jackets over the last 14 years.
-If you're considering a synthetic alternative to down, check out our picks for the best women's insulated jackets.
+If you're considering a synthetic alternative to down, check out our picks for women's insulated jackets.
 If you're looking for something a bit more robust for daily casual wear, consider these top women's winter jackets.
 While a down jacket is an essential piece of warmth for hitting the slopes, check out our favorite women's ski jackets and women's base layers to keep cozy all winter long.

 Editor's Note: Our women's down jacket article was updated on October 17, 2024, to ensure our lineup is current and share more recommended jackets in our award section.